 Post-Doctoral Research Associate in Comprehensive Cancer Centre

-The successful candidate must have attained a PhD degree (or close to completion) in Physics, Engineering, Mathematics or related subject.
-The post holder will be required to design, develop, and be responsible for the delivery of internationally competitive research.
-Emphasis is placed on highly motivated, team-oriented, creative individuals able to independently tackle original scientific projects.
+The appointee will be expected to work in an interdisciplinary team at the life sciences interface, co-ordinating with biological collaborators and providing leadership to junior researchers.
+They will be responsible for the delivery of internationally competitive research with emphasis placed on highly motivated, team-oriented, creative individuals able to independently tackle original scientific projects.

-This post will be initially offered on a fixed-term contract for 24 months, with the possibility of renewal.
+This post will be offered on a fixed-term contract for up to 3 years

-- Develop advanced imaging platforms for 3D Cell culture imaging
+- Design and construction of advanced optical imaging platforms for 3D Cell culture imaging

-- To work with others in the broader research environment to develop novel imaging methodologies for functional imaging of Spheroid and organoid 3D tissue models
+- To work with others in the broader research environment to facilitate in the functional imaging of Spheroid and organoid 3D tissue models

 - Develop data analysis methods appropriate for 3D imaging

 - To write publications for appropriate scientific journals and to present research findings at scientific meetings

 - Support and nurture staff to independence to achieve their potential whilst further developing your leadership skills

 - Participate in project meetings, including symposia and workshops.